jcdcdev/jcdcdev.Umbraco.RelationsManager/.github/README.md

 1. Install the [NuGet package](https://www.nuget.org/packages/jcdcdev.Umbraco.ReadingTime) in your Umbraco CMS website project.
 2. Configure user group permissions
    1. Add the `Relations Manager` section
-   2. The root admin (id: -1) will always have access
    ![A screenshot of the BackOffice user groups](https://raw.githubusercontent.com/jcdcdev/jcdcdev.Umbraco.RelationsManager/main/docs/screenshots/permissions.png)
 3. Go to the backoffice
 4. Navigate to the `Relations Manager` section